Out of State Educator Licensure

 Students often ask if another state is "reciprocal" with Kansas; essentially, there are no "reciprocal" licenses.
 Each state has its own application process and different requirements.
 For example, all states require their own fingerprinting, and many states, like Illinois and Texas, have developed their own standardized tests.
 To complicate this, the rules are constantly changing.
 State department web sites will usually have the most up-to-date information.
 Please see the map below for more information.

 The language of licensure varies from state to state.
-In most states, you will be applying for an "initial" or "standard" license.
-Some words, such as "provisional" mean different things in different states; in Kansas, "provisional" means that you are only partially completed with the coursework for a new licensure area, like special education.
+In most states, new teachers apply for an "initial" or "standard" license.
+Roughly half of the states in the U.S. will use "Licensure," while the other half use "Certification."
+California refers to their teaching license as a "Credential."
+Also, some words, such as "provisional" mean different things in different states; in Kansas, "provisional" means that you are only partially completed with the coursework for a new licensure area, such as special education.

-Licensure applications for any state cannot be signed until all final grades are recorded at KU.
-If you have "incompletes" your application will be delayed and it is your responsibility to contact the KU Licensure Officer when you have finished the coursework.
-If you finish an initial program in Spring, you will apply for out-of-state licensure in June or early July.
-Include a copy of the KS license with your out-of-state application packet.
+If you finish an initial program in the Spring semester, you will apply for out-of-state licensure in June or early July.
+Include a copy of the Kansas license with your out-of-state application packet.
 Visit with the Human Resources person at your employing district for additional advice.
 Order hard copy KU Transcripts from the KU Registrar's Office.
 Be sure to ask them to hold for final grades or degree conferred, as necessary.

 Click on your state of interest to learn more: